Guides

 3. Build More Low-Quality Backlinks

-Even low-quality backlinks can help pages and other backlinks get indexed faster.
+Even low-quality backlinks can help pages and the backlinks they contain get indexed faster.

 A backlink from Pinterest to our blog post.